lc-soft/LCUI/README.md

 # Build
 make

-# If you wnat install LCUI
+# If you want to install LCUI
 sudo make install

 # Go into test directory